ALL YOU NEED TO KNOW ABOUT THE MATTERHORN MOUNTAIN

 - You can learn a lot about the Matterhorn at the Matterhorn Museum in Zermatt: some general history of the region, from alpinism to tourism, including objects belonging to the climbers of the first ascent – such as the hemp robe that broke during the descent.

 - Unfortunately, the Matterhorn is one of the deadliest mountains in the world.
 Several climbers die each year, and it is estimated that approximately 500 people died during the climb.
 However, most bodies are recovered, some quickly and some just years later.
-One of the bodies that has never been found belongs to one of the first climbers in 1865, Lord Francis Douglas.
+One of the bodies that have never been found belongs to one of the first climbers in 1865, Lord Francis Douglas.

 - After the first ascent in 1865, the Matterhorn and Zermatt started to enjoy international popularity.
 Whymper wrote a book about his successful climb, “Scrambles Amongst the Alps”, published in 1871, and it became a worldwide bestseller.

-- After Whymper´s book, Zermatt tourist office commissioned after what we would now call “advertisement”.
+- After Whymper´s book, Zermatt’s tourist office commissioned after what we would now call “advertisement”.
 The iconic Matterhorn poster, designed in 1908 by Emil Cardinaux, a leading poster artist of the time, can be considered the first modern poster.
 The striking shape of the peak against a pinkish sky and the dark slopes below is memorable, a combination of tourism, patriotism, and popular art.

 - In the 1920s, Cardinaux made another design of the Matterhorn for the Swiss chocolate brand Toblerone!
 Even though the triangular shape of the popular chocolate bar is not inspired by the mountain, a picture of it appears on the packaging since the 1960s.